-Each provider shall pay, in respect of its liability for the year ended 31 December 2023, a levy of €450.
+Each Bureaux de Change provider shall pay, in respect of its liability for the year ended 31 December 2024, a levy of €450.

 Category L - Default Assessments

 Each financial service provider falling within Regulation 9(d) of these Regulations shall pay a flat rate levy contribution of €3,600.